On the circumstances of Larry’s departure from the band, Jane Alexander remembers…

 He kept playing, but not professionally.
 He went to Ibiza where there were many musicians… He had a guitar made for him when he was in London by a guitar maker called Zemaitis – a lot of musicians got guitars made for them by him.
 Larry still has his guitar, and I encouraged him to play again… It’s a fine instrument.

-Sadly, Jane Alexander passed away in 2013.
+Sadly, Jane Alexander passed away on August 11th, 2013 – by a sad coincidence the birthday of her and Larry’s son Silas.
 Larry Nowlin, as far as I know, is still with us, but to my knowledge hasn’t picked up his guitar again – at least not in public !